Landlord Advice & Guidance

 A landlord must register the tenants deposit within 30 working days of the tenancy starting with one of the following three approved schemes:

 Landlords must provide tenants with information on which scheme their deposit is lodged with.
-If a deposit is not submitted to a scheme and information is not provided, tenants can apply to the Housing and Property Chamber - First-Tier Tribunal for Scotland against you for non-compliance with the Regulations.
+If a deposit is not submitted to a scheme and information is not provided, tenants can make an application to the Housing and Property Chamber - First-Tier Tribunal for Scotland against you for non-compliance with the Regulations.

-If the First-tier Tribunal is satisfied that you have failed to comply, they will order you (the landlord) to pay the tenant up to three times the amount of the deposit.
+If the First-tier Tribunal is satisfied that you have failed to comply, they will order you (the landlord) to pay the tenant up to three times the amount of the deposit paid.

-If your property does not meet the Repairing Standard, your tenant will be able to apply to The First-tier Tribunal for Scotland (Housing and Property Chamber) for a decision on whether you as a landlord have breached the Repairing Standard.
+If your property does not meet the Repairing Standard, your tenant can apply to The First-tier Tribunal for Scotland (Housing and Property Chamber) for a decision on whether you as a landlord have breached the Repairing Standard.

-Your tenant must notify you that work needs to be done and give you a reasonable time to complete the work, before making an application.
+Your tenant must notify you that work needs to be done in the property and give you a reasonable time to complete this, before making an application.
 Any repair requests from your tenant must be made in writing as this may later be used as evidence if an application is submitted.

 Should you fail to carry out repairs in a reasonable timescale your tenant can submit an application to the First-tier Tribunal who will begin investigations into their complaint.